Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 Thank you for the information.
 I appreciate your comments.
 I have taken the subject of fan temperatures at face value while asking myself how efficient are these fan readings actualy are.
 Being software, I assume they are derived from the iMac OSX sensors and data.

-However, I would you care to expand upon ‘need’.
+Would you care to expand upon ‘need’.
 Does that mean that for any post 2011 iMac I can trash Macs Fan Control and rely entirely on Apple?
-When I use a more powerful NVMe than the small Apple supplied SSD’s I would expect to be pushing or even exceeding Apples’ built in temperature tolerances.
+When I use a more powerful NVMe than the small Apple supplied SSD’s I would expect to be reaching or exceeding Apples’ built in temperature tolerances.
 If this is so it would seem reasonable to increase cooling via fan control software?

 Howard Oakley: